dumbdevss/nft-ticketing/README.md

 By completing this tutorial, you'll learn:

-1. **Token Vesting Mechanics** - Understanding linear and cliff vesting models
+1. **NFT Ticketing Mechanics** - Understanding how NFTs can represent event tickets
-2. **Smart Contract Development** - Creating secure vesting contracts in the Move language
+2. **Smart Contract Development** - Creating secure NFT contracts in the Move language
 3. **Blockchain Interaction** - Connecting frontend applications to blockchain contracts
 4. **Multi-chain Development** - Adapting applications for different blockchain ecosystems
-5. **User Experience Design** - Building intuitive interfaces for blockchain applications
+5. **User Experience Design** - Building intuitive interfaces for ticketing applications

 ## Key Components

-- **Vesting Contract**: Core smart contract that locks and releases tokens according to schedules
+- **Ticketing Contract**: Core smart contract that issues and manages NFT tickets
-- **Admin Interface**: For creating and managing vesting schedules
-- **Beneficiary Dashboard**: For users to view and claim their vested tokens
+- **User Dashboard**: For users to view and transfer their tickets
-- **Transaction History**: For tracking vesting-related activities
+- **Validation System**: For verifying ticket authenticity at event entry

 ## Resources